OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 disjoint, then we consider A and B to be incompatible, and prevent a match between them.

-The incompatibility calculation relies on a bit of implementation cleverness for speed, so that it is not necessary to create data structures for every proxy.
-Most of the time the calculation is a simple range check.

-This heuristic has both false negatives (taxa that should be combined but aren't) and false positives (cases where merging taxa does not lead to the best results).
+[move to discusion] This heuristic has both false negatives (taxa that should be combined but aren't) and false positives (cases where merging taxa does not lead to the best results).

 ### Prefer same division

-1. 'Weak division' separation:
-   B and A are considered distinct at this point if they are in different divisions.
-E.g. [looking in log files for examples. need better instrumentation.]
-For example,
-   _Brightonia_ in division Mollusca is distinguished from _Brightonia_ in division Metazoa (which includes Mollusca), which turns out to be correct because the second _Brightonia_ is an echinoderm, not a mollusc.

 There are many cases (about 4,000? will need to instrument and re-run to count) where A's division (say, C) is properly contained in B's nearest division (say, D) or vice versa.
-A and B are therefore not separated.
+A and B are therefore not separated by the division separation heuristic.
 It is not clear what to do in these cases.
 In many situations the taxon in question is unplaced in the source (e.g. is in Eukaryota but not in Metazoa) and ought to be matched with a placed taxon in the union (in both Eukaryota and Metazoa).
 In OTT 2.9, [??  figure out what happens - not sure], but the number of affected names is quite high, so many false polysemies are created.
-Example: the skeleton taxonomy does not separate _Brightonia_ the mollusc (from IRMNG) from _Brightonia_ the echinoderm (from higher priority WoRMS), because there is no division for echinoderms, so [whatever happens].
-[need example going the other way.]
+Example: the skeleton taxonomy does not separate _Brightonia_ the mollusc (from IRMNG) from _Brightonia_ the echinoderm (from higher priority WoRMS), because there is no division for echinoderms, so [whatever happens].  [example no good in OTT 2.11.]  [need example going the other way.]

 ### Prefer matches not involving synonyms